Memories (Maroon 5 song)

-"Memories" is a song by American band Maroon 5, released through 222 and Interscope Records on September 20, 2019, as the lead single from the band's seventh studio album Jordi (2021).
+"Memories" is a song by the American band Maroon 5, released through 222 and Interscope Records on September 20, 2019, as the lead single from the band's seventh studio album Jordi (2021).

 Lyrically, the song pays homage to the memories of a loved one who has since passed.
 It divided critics, with many panning its production but others calling it "sweet"; it was listed as one of the worst songs of 2019 by Spin magazine.
-The song is harmonically based on "Canon in D Major" by German composer Johann Pachelbel.
+The song is harmonically based on "Canon in D" by German composer Johann Pachelbel.
 It was written by Maroon 5's lead singer Adam Levine, Stefan Johnson, Jordan Johnson, Michael Pollack, Jacob Kasher Hindlin, Jon Bellion, and Vincent Ford.
 Levine and the production team the Monsters and the Strangerz produced the song.
 The single peaked at number two on the US Billboard Hot 100 chart and at number one on the international music charts.

 It is Maroon 5's final single with bassist Mickey Madden, who announced his departure from the band in 2020, following his arrest for alleged domestic violence.

 Background and release

 The band's lead singer, Adam Levine, explained: "This song is for anyone who has ever experienced loss.
 In other words, this song is for all of us."
-The song is based on the loss of the band's manager and Levine's friend, Jordan Feldstein who died in December 2017, from pulmonary embolism.
+The song is based on the loss of the band's manager and Levine's friend, Jordan Feldstein, who died in December 2017, from pulmonary embolism.
 According to guitarist, James Valentine: "It's a different kind of song for us…It's an important song for us.
 You know, we experienced some loss in the last couple of years.
 We lost our longtime manager, Jordan Feldstein.
 We heard the skeleton of this song and thought it matched where we were at."
 Valentine also addressed with the people from around the world who been affected by the COVID-19 pandemic, stated: "I think the message is so simple and pure, resonates with everybody.
 We've all lost people, and especially over the last couple of years [with COVID-19], I think it's just become more important for people."

 In an interview on The Howard Stern Show, Levine said: "I needed this song", he continued: "In a world that's increasingly chaotic and crazy and angry in a lot of ways... rather than fight about things, it's nice to have a common ground and all of us have had loss...
 [It's about loss] and celebrate them too, which I think it's important".

 "Memories" was released on September 20, 2019.
 Maroon 5 released four remixed versions of the song, featuring Dillon Francis on December 13, 2019, followed by Devault (December 16), Cut Copy (December 18), and a remix featuring American rappers Nipsey Hussle and YG (this remix is also included on the Jordi album, alongside the original version of "Memories").
 A 7-inch vinyl single was released on Record Store Day (October 24, 2020), which includes the song, the Dillon Francis remix and a 20-page photo & lyric booklet.